Both Talalay & Dunlop can be either 100% Natural or Blended Latex

 - coarser grain

 - less expensive process

-- the only latex foam currently certified organic to the GOLS (Global Organic Latex Standard) standard is Dunlop latex
+- Dunlop is the only latex foam currently available as a certified organic product by GOLS (Global Organic Latex Standard)

 Read more about Latex Pros & Cons on The Mattress Underground.